PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/ets2_ats/_index.md

 ## Mods

 {{<callout type="warning">}}
 **IMPORTANT:** As of 12 September 2024, American Truck Simulator and Euro Truck Simulator 2 have been updated to version 1.51.
-None of my mods have been tested with the new version, but unless SCS has changed anything regarding what they affect, they *should* still work with it.
+None of my ETS2 mods have been tested with the new version, but unless SCS has changed anything regarding what they affect, their functionality should not be compromised.
 That being said, use them at your own risk.

 If you are running mods that are extremely version-sensitive, such as map mods, you should remain on 1.50 until they have been updated.
 {{</callout>}}